Hadokane/CI_PP2_HUG/README.md

         2. Manual testing of the site's many paths and elements will be crucial to achieving both this goal and the aforementioned user goal, and as such will be documented in its own section later.

 **The above goals have been met.**
-In the above user stories analysis and in the following testing sections, I have proven that the app and all of it's functions and features work as intended.
-Later in the document I have included the aforementioned Manual testing section. to provide further evidence.
+In the above user stories analysis and in the following testing sections, I have proven that the app and all of its functions and features work as intended.
+Later in the document, I included the aforementioned Manual testing section. to provide further evidence.

     6. Ensure the app and its elements display correctly on any device.